thodnev/xproto/README.rst

      the system.
   #. does not provide message encryption facilities.
 If needed, the encryption should be managed by the application itself.
      The underlying transport is TCP or TLS.
-  #. has a publisher/subcriber architecture which largely limits the universal applicability.
+  #. has a publisher/subscriber architecture which largely limits the universal applicability.
 Having numerous clients
      connected to single server maps to ``[N publishers + 1 subsriber]`` for device node sends plus ``[N subscribers + 1 publisher]`` for the reception, either to one single topic, or to N topics for each device.
      This approach does not seem to prove helpful dealing with the `initial requirements <#nat-safe>`_.
   #. has *(almost)* nothing to do with NAT.
-Client can receive messages as long as the connection is being established.
+The client can receive messages as long as the connection is being established.
-     If the connection was dropped, client should reconnect to keep receiving the data.
+     If the connection was dropped, the client should reconnect to keep receiving the data.
 * `XMPP <https://en.wikipedia.org/wiki/XMPP>`_ (Extensible Messaging and Presence Protocol) ...
 * `LWM2M <https://en.wikipedia.org/wiki/OMA_LWM2M>`_ (LightWeight Machine-to-Machine) ...
 * `DDS <https://en.wikipedia.org/wiki/Data_Distribution_Service>`_ (Data Distribution Service) ...
 * `AMQP <https://en.wikipedia.org/wiki/Advanced_Message_Queuing_Protocol>`_ (Advanced Message Queuing Protocol) ...

 Conclusion:
-  Any of the previously described protocols could be used as underlying tranport for Xproto (if and when needed), but none of them could replace it.
+  Any of the previously described protocols could be used as underlying transport for Xproto (if and when needed), but none of them could replace it.

 ********************